Elliott says could buy Travelport, buys 12 percent stake

 If Elliott is successful in buying Travelport, it could represent the largest leveraged buyout the fund has led, rather than in collaboration with other private equity firms.

-Elliott’s first acquisition of a public company, the $1.6 billion takeover of network software firm Gigamon Inc GIMO.O, closed late last year.
+Elliott’s first acquisition of a public company, the $1.6 billion takeover of network software firm Gigamon Inc, closed late last year.
 As with Travelport, Elliott had pushed Gigamon to sell itself by offering to buy it.

 While activist investors such as Carl Icahn have made offers to buy companies before, New York-based Elliott, with assets of more than $33 billion, is the biggest hedge fund with a dedicated team chasing buyouts.

 Travelport had about $2.4 billion in net revenue last year.
-Its main rivals, Sabre Corp (SABR.O) and Amadeus IT Group SA (AMA.MC), have both been owned by private equity firms before.

-Reporting by Liana B. Baker in New York; Editing by Jeffrey Benkoe
+Its main rivals, Sabre Corp and Amadeus IT Group SA , have both been owned by private equity firms before.
+(Reporting by Liana B. Baker in New York Editing by Jeffrey Benkoe)